Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Background

-While the sparse recovery techniques discussed above infer static sparse vectors, recent work has also extended these ideas to dynamic filtering for sparse time-varying signals.
-Early work in this area included batch (i.e., non-causal) approaches \cite{Angelosante2009LassoKalman, Farahmand2011DoublyRobustSmoothing, Zhang2011SparseBayesianLearning, Sankaranarayanan2010CompressiveDynamicScenes, Asif2013MotionAdaptiveMRI, Aravkin2014OptimizationViewpointKalman, Aravkin2013SparseRobustEstimation} and modifications to the causal Kalman filter \cite{Carmi2010SparseKalman, Vaswani2008KalmanCS}.
+Recent work has also extended these ideas for static sparse recovery to tracking algorithms for sparse time-varying signals.
+Early work in this area included batch (i.e., non-causal) approaches \cite{Sankaranarayanan2010CompressiveDynamicScenes, Asif2013MotionAdaptiveMRI} and modifications to the causal Kalman filter \cite{Carmi2010SparseKalman}.
 More recent causal approaches include Basis Pursuit Denoising Dynamic Filtering (BPDN-DF) which provides theoretical convergence guarantees, and Reweighted-$\ell_1$ Dynamic Filtering (RWL1-DF) which was found to be more robust to model mismatch \cite{Charles2016DynamicFiltering}.
-We describe each of these algorithms in more detail as they provide intuition for the contributions of this paper.
-Furthermore, they offer state-of-the-art performance for causal algorithms, thus serving as points of comparison in the experiments to be described later.

 BPDN-DF modifies standard BPDN with the addition of a tracking regularizer: